Toggle: English / Spanish

 The surgery may be done alone or with other procedures such as a

 , eyelid surgery, or .
 The surgery can be done in a surgeon's office, an outpatient surgery center, or a hospital.
-It's usually done on an outpatient basis, without an overnight stay.
+It is usually done on an outpatient basis, without an overnight stay.

 You will be awake, but will be given local anesthesia so that you will not feel pain.
-You might also get medicine to relieve anxiety.
+You might also get medicine to relax you.
 In some cases, general anesthesia will be used.
 During the procedure, you will feel some stretching of the forehead skin and possibly some discomfort.
-Some patients ask for general anesthesia so they will sleep through the procedure.
+During the surgery:

-- The doctor will make a surgical cut at ear level.
+- The surgeon will make a surgical cut (incision) at ear level.
 That cut will continue across the top of the forehead at the hairline so that the forehead does not look too high.

 - If you are bald or balding, the surgeon may use a cut in the middle of the scalp to avoid a visible scar.

 - Some surgeons will use several small cuts and perform the surgery using an endoscope (a long thin instrument that has a small camera on the end).

 In younger people, a forehead lift can raise low eyebrows that give the face a "sad" look.
 The procedure can also be done in people whose brows are so low that they block the upper part of their vision.

 A good candidate for a forehead lift has one or more of the following:

 - Tissue that hangs down at the outer part of the eyelids

 Risks of anesthesia and surgery in general are: